Apply now Visit Contact

 • Be currently certified in Basic Life Support by the American Heart Association

-Applicants have two options to enter the program:
+Applicants have three options to enter the program:

 Training locations

-Applicants may choose to attend the program in Rochester, Minnesota, or a satellite location in Duluth, Minnesota.
+Applicants may choose to attend the program in Rochester, Minnesota, or a satellite location in Duluth or Albert Lea, Minnesota.

 About the Duluth site